groupdocs-signature/GroupDocs.Signature-Products/content/signature/net/delete/text/ppt.en.md

     enable: true
     title_left: "How to remove Text signatures from your Ppt document"
     content_left: |
-        [GroupDocs.Signature for .NET](https://products.groupdocs.com/signature/net/) provides useful feature of clearing Ppt documents of Text signatures with a few lines of code.
+        [GroupDocs.Signature for .NET](https://products.groupdocs.com/signature/net/) provides useful feature for clearing Ppt documents of Text signatures with a few lines of code.

         * Firstly, instantiate Signature object passing path to your document as a constructor parameter.
-        * Then, create an approproate signature object and set up its unique identifier.
+        * Then, create an appropriate signature object and set up its unique identifier.
         * After that, invoke Delete method passing signature object which must be deleted.
-        * Finally, process updation result.
+        * Finally, process operation results.

     title_right: "System Requirements"
     content_right: |